Special Situations

 What This Means

 SNF denials can be very costly.
-Without Medicare coverage, you could be responsible for the full daily rate, which often ranges from $250 to $600 or more per day depending on your location and the level of care.
+Without Medicare coverage, you could be responsible for the facility’s full daily rate, which can run several hundred dollars per day and varies widely by location and level of care.

 Why This Happens